 Romanian Theatre after Censorship

 The articles, essays and researches in this volume have been written during the last ten years (1990-2000).
 Some of them are papers presented at various European meetings of theatre professionals, others are points of view on what’s going on in Romanian theatre after censorship.
-This is an issue addressed to by many in both the East and West.
+This is an issue addressed to by many in both Eastern and Western Europe.
 The consequences of censorship and the influence of its patterns cover over forty years and are still a matter to debate, to research, to talk about.

-These pages are a kind of a critical look at the multiple faces of a changing time in Romania.
-A time where modernity is challenged by the revelations of the communist past and the need to shape an European future.
+These pages are a kind of a critical look at the multiple facets of a changing time in Romania.
+A time where modernity is challenged by the revelations of the communist past and the need to shape a European future.
 Postmodernism looks like a promise: you need time for it. […]